Today we are talking about 7 easy ways to teach your kids how to have empathy! It’s a total game changer in parenting.

 Be an Example

-You can talk until your blue in the face, But your kids are watching you, more than they are listening.
+You can talk until you’re blue in the face, But your kids are watching you, more than they are listening.

 The best way to teach your children to be empathetic, it to be a role model.
 Let your children see you show empathy for others, and for them.